optit-cloud-team/optit-lab-springmvc-example/recipes/kubernetes/manifests/kubernetes_Readme.md

 ---

 This section provides the necessary Kubernetes manifests for deploying the Recipe Management System and instructions on how to apply these manifests to set up the environment.

-Feel free to adjust any specific details such as image versions, storage sizes, or secrets as per your requirements.